-The IDEAS Productivity project, in partnership with the DOE Computing Facilities of the ALCF, OLCF, and NERSC and the DOE Exascale Computing Project (ECP) has resumed the webinar series on Best Practices for HPC Software Developers, which we began in 2016.
+The IDEAS Productivity project, in partnership with the DOE Computing Facilities of the ALCF, OLCF, and NERSC, and the DOE Exascale Computing Project (ECP), organizes the webinar series on Best Practices for HPC Software Developers.

 As part of this series, we offer one-hour webinars on topics in scientific software development and high-performance computing, approximately once a month.
-The May webinar is titled Automated Fortran–C++ Bindings for Large-Scale Scientific Applications, and will be presented by Seth Johnson (Oak Ridge National Laboratory).
-The webinar will take place on Wednesday, May 12, 2021 at 1:00 pm ET.
+The June webinar is titled The OpenSSF Best Practices Badge Program; and will be presented by Roscoe A. Bartlett (Sandia National Laboratories).
+The webinar will take place on Wednesday, June 14, 2023, at 1:00 pm ET.

 We are organizing these monthly calls so that ECP application teams may share their OpenMP experiences with the community and bring any related issues or concerns to the attention of the compiler developers and OpenMP language committee members.
 Application developers may treat them as office hours on all topics related to OpenMP.
 We expect that representatives of vendors will attend on a regular basis.
 Please note that attendance is open to ECP and the broader HPC community, and therefore participants should not share confidential and/or proprietary information.